Cheapest car insurance in South Carolina for a bad driving record

 Cheapest car insurance in South Carolina with multiple tickets

-This table shows South Carolina drivers how much multiple tickets increase premiums.
+This table shows drivers in South Carolina how much having multiple tickets can raise their insurance premiums.

 CompanyAverage annual premium for clean recordAnnual premium with a speeding ticket